The Public Paperfolding History Project

 x

-This page attempts to record what is known about the origin and history of the design known as the Hexagonal Tematebako (treasure chest), which is made by gluing together six Thread Containers to create a cuboctahedron.
+This page is being used to colect information about the history of the design known as the Hexagonal Tematebako, which is made by gluing together six cut modules developed from Thread Containers to create a cuboctahedron.
 Please contact me if you know any of this information is incorrect or if you have any other important information that should be added.
 Thank you.

 In Japan (and in publications by Japanese authors)